Changes to the UK Driving Test

 As of the 4th December 2017, major changes are being made to the UK practical driving test in an effort to modernise the examination.
 The driving test became mandatory in the UK 82 years ago, with changes made over the years to keep the test as relevant to everyday life as possible.
-With so much technological advancement in modern motoring, the test has changed once more to make sure the next generation of British motorists stay as safe as possible, with statistics motivating the change being that more than a quarter of deaths of those aged 15 to 19 are the result of collisions on the road.
-The changes will involve 20 minutes of independent driving of which the participant will have to follow directions from a sat-nav, however every one-in-five tests will not use a sat-nav at all and will have drivers follow road signs instead.
+With so much technological advancement in modern motoring, the test has changed once more to make sure the next generation of British motorists stay as safe as possible, with statistics motivating the change.
+More than a quarter of deaths of those aged 15 to 19 are the result of collisions on the road according to a study published by the AA in 2012.
+The changes will involve 20 minutes of independent driving of which the participant will have to follow directions from a sat-nav, however, every one-in-five tests will not use a sat-nav at all and will have drivers follow road signs instead.
 The cost of the test itself is still £62.

-If you are already feeling confident about passing your test, take a look at our special offers on the Volkswagen Up! and Volkswagen Polo.
+If you are already feeling confident about passing your test, take a look at our car leasing dealson the Volkswagen Up! and Volkswagen Polo.
 Small city cars such as these sit in the lower insurance groups, with insurance being one of the most costly aspects of car ownership for new drivers due to their inexperience making them more vulnerable on the road, increasing insurance premiums.
-Choosing a new car is a great choice especially with modern safety and driver convenience technologies to help avoid accidents, such as automatic breaking or reverse cameras.
+Choosing a new car is a great choice especially with modern safety and driver convenience technologies to help avoid accidents, such as automatic braking or reverse cameras.